A 5-minute side dish that's anything but ordinary

 9/2/21 This recipe was updated and may no longer fit specified dietary preferences from previous versions of this post.

 If you have trouble sourcing horseradish Dijon mustard from your local grocery store, you can use traditional Dijon mustard and horseradish cream instead.
-Because horseradish cream is often more intense on its own, I would start with only 1 tsp of horseradish cream and work your way up, adjusting according to your taste preference.
-Traditional Dijon mustard can be added in at the 2 tbsp measurement unless you prefer to partially subtract for the horseradish cream.
+Because horseradish cream is often more intense on its own, I would start with only 1 teaspoon of horseradish cream and work your way up, adjusting according to your taste preference.
+Traditional Dijon mustard can be added in at the 2 tablespoon measurement unless you prefer to partially subtract for the horseradish cream.

 - Serving Size: 1 serving